Language Arts Lessons

 Record Keeping for ESL

-With a Premium Membership, you have a comprehensive automated gradebook to track your ESL students' progress and monitor their activities.
+With a VocabularySpellingCity Premium Membership, you have a comprehensive automated grade book to track your ESL students' progress and monitor their activities.
 You can view, copy, and print detailed results by topic or by time frame.
-Another benefit is the ability for a student to electronically submit a writing assignment for you to grade.
-You can also assign specific lists and activities to individual students, groups of students or an entire class.
+In addition, students can electronically submit writing assignments for you to grade.
+You can also assign specific lists and activities to individual students, groups of students, or an entire class.
 To learn more, click here.